nolanwinsman/Server-Configuration/docs/zfs_setup.md

 options zfs zfs_arc_max=6717177856
 ```

 I want to replace `6717177856` to `34359738368` since I want to use 32 GB of my RAM for caching.
-You need to but the number in bytes.
+You need to put the number in bytes.
 Use [This Website](https://convertermaniacs.com/gigabyte-to-byte/convert-32-gb-to-bytes.html) to convert whatever GB you want to bytes

 ```sh
 options zfs zfs_arc_max=34359738368